md5sam/SilverY/README.md

 ### Input

-The following input files are required in ./data folder
+The following input files are required in the data folder (assuming a 3-way comparison) :

-	r1.fastq : Enriched raw reads (first in pair) r2.fastq : Enriched raw reads (second in pair) kmers_from_reads : kmer counts from DSK for r1.fastq trusted_kmers : kmer counts from DSK for human Y single copy genes
+	uniq_kmers_species1_Y : kmer counts from DSK from Y chromosome of species1 uniq_kmers_species2_Y : kmer counts from DSK from Y chromosome of species2 uniq_kmers_species3_Y : kmer counts from DSK from Y chromosome of species3

 The input folder and filenames can be changed by the user within the program.

 ### Output

-The output folder contains kmers common to each set of comparisons :
+The output folder contains kmers common to each pair or triplet of comparisons (assuming a 3-way comparison) :

     species1_species2_species3
     species1_species2
     species1_species3
     species2_species3
-    species1
-    species2
-    species3